ABA Data Collection Methods: Types, Examples, and Best Practices

 Whether the goal is skill development or behavior reduction

-How often does the behavior occurs
+How often the behavior occurs

 How much observation time do staff have available